OT-CONTAINER-KIT/mongodb-operator/docs/content/en/docs/Getting Started/standalone-setup.md

 The MongoDB operator is capable for setting up MongoDB in the standalone mode with alot of additional power-ups like monitoring.

-In this guide, we will see how we can setup MongoDB standalone with the help MongoDB operator and custom CRDS.
+In this guide, we will see how we can set up MongoDB standalone with the help MongoDB operator and custom CRDS.
 We are going to use Kubernetes deployment tools like:- **[helm](https://helm.sh)** and **[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)**.

 Standalone architecture: